mortenskoett/itu-devops-group-noname/report/chapters/400_current_system_state.md

 So on most fronts we have a complete system that in the eyes of continuous integration is easily maintained and able to be extended with little to no downtime.

 If more development should take place, the main thing we would work on is making the system easily deployable with docker swarm for load balancing so that the system is scalable.
-Further, we would extend our test suite so that we could be doing continous deployment instead of delivery.
+Further, we would extend our test suite so that we could be doing continuous deployment instead of delivery.

 ---
 [ [prev page](../chapters/305_scaling_and_load_balancing.md) | [table of content](../table_of_content.md) | [next page](../chapters/401_lessons_learned_perspective.md) ]